-As of December 31, 2013, our owned corporate headquarters in Audubon, Pennsylvania, comprised approximately 245,000 square feet.
+As of December 31, 2014, our owned corporate headquarters in Audubon, Pennsylvania, comprised approximately 245,000 square feet.
 Our headquarters houses our research, product development, education, administration, warehouse and shipping functions, as well as our in-house manufacturing facility.
-Research, product development and education activities occupy approximately 50,000 square feet of our headquarters.
+In October 2014, we acquired a 13,000 square foot distribution center in Heerlen, Netherlands to support our international operations.
+Additionally, pursuant to our October 23, 2014 acquisition of Transplant Technologies of Texas, Ltd., we now lease approximately 20,000 square feet in San Antonio, Texas.